connorblackard/SANS-Slide-Titles-to-CSV/README.md

 2. I am getting errors about "UnicodeDecodeError: 'charmap' codec can't decode byte 0x9d in position ..."

    That is likely an odd character.
-Open the json file in your favorite text editor and reaplce or escape the character as needed.
+Open the json file in your favorite text editor and replace or escape the character as needed.